 - Understand the subdivisions.
 Know how the rhythms fit into the pulse.
 When the rhythms are complex, mark the subdivisions clearly to help comprehend how the beat is divided.
 Sometimes it may be appropriate to rewrite a passage in a different, more familiar meter.

 - Understand how the individual parts fit together.
 To help comprehend how a part fits in a piece and to practice discerning the pulse of the piece (or any piece), try score study, i.e., listening to the piece while following just the oboe part and/or the whole score.
 Try counting along with the score on the beat or half beat.
-Conduct along with the score and play along with the recording.
+Conduct along with the score and play along with the recording, using the slower speeds possible on YouTube.
 Practice being aware of other instruments and how the rhythms of their musical lines fit in even while playing.

 - Break rhythms into smaller groups.
 For complex uneven meters and subdivisions, it may be helpful to break them down into smaller units to aid in comprehension.
 A septuplet (a beat divided by 7) can be more easily comprehended as four notes followed by three (or three by four).
 It may be important to mark this division visually in the music.
 Usually the brain perceives numerous smaller groups more easily than a small number of large ones.

 - Become more familiar with less common meters.
 Unfamiliar meters can be difficult to comprehend, even when the rhythm is actually quite simple.
 Figure out what the beat and subdivisions are.
 Sometimes is it not obvious where the beat is in 12/4 or 4/16, when it would be in the related more common meters of 12/8 or 4/4.